3 astronauts blast off to International Space Station

 On the space station, the crew of NASA's Serena Aunon-Chancellor, Russian Sergei Prokopyev and German Alexander Gerst were waiting for their arrival.
 They are scheduled to return to Earth on Dec.
 20.

-The families of the crew, astronauts and space officials from several nations breathed a sigh of relief Monday after observing the flawless launch, with October's rocket failure still on the minds of many.
+The families of the crew, other astronauts and space officials from several nations breathed a sigh of relief Monday after observing the flawless launch, with October's rocket failure still on the minds of many.

 A Soyuz-FG rocket carrying NASA astronaut Nick Hague and Roscosmos' Alexei Ovchinin failed two minutes into its flight on Oct.
 11, activating an automatic rescue system that sent their capsule into a steep ride back to Earth.
+They managed to emerge safely from a harrowing ordeal.

 A Russian investigation attributed the failure to a sensor that was damaged during the rocket's final assembly.

 Russian space officials have taken measures to prevent the repeat of such incidents.
 Since the mishap, four successful unmanned Soyuz satellite launches have been conducted to clear the path for the crew's launch on Monday.